 If you can’t get your credit card issuer to lower your rate, then it may be time to move on to another lender.

 If you have good to excellent credit, you should be able to qualify for a balance transfer card with a low or 0% introductory APR.
-Be careful, though: Many balance transfer cards charge costly balance transfer fees (usually 3-5%) and high APRs once the promotion is over.
+Be careful, though: Many balance transfer cards charge costly balance transfer fees (usually 3% to 5%) and high APRs once the promotion is over.

 If your credit score is low, you may have trouble qualifying for a top balance transfer card.
 However, there are some cards that offer promotional balance transfer rates to consumers with lower scores.